cockroachdb/docs/v22.2/alter-index.md

     (7 rows)
     ~~~

-1. Alter the index to be not visible to the optimizer.
+1. Alter the index to be not visible to the optimizer, specifying the `NOT VISIBLE` clause.

     {% include_cached copy-clipboard.html %}
     ~~~ sql
     > ALTER INDEX rides_revenue_idx NOT VISIBLE;
     ~~~

-1. Display the table indexes and verify that the index visibility for `rides_revenue_idx` is `f`.
+1. Display the table indexes and verify that the index visibility for `rides_revenue_idx` is `f` (false).

     {% include_cached copy-clipboard.html %}
     ~~~ sql